This post is to help you get comfortable hiring remote although hiring freelancers can seem like a big deal.

 There are many others that may be right for you depending on your business.
 Do a little research on the Internet and you’ll be surprised at what you might find.

 We hope this post has brought some comfort to you.
-If you have more questions about how to interview, hire, and manage remote freelancers, feel free to check out our page on hiring remote workers.
-You’ll find plenty of tips and best practices.
+If you have more questions about how to interview, hire, and manage remote freelancers, feel free to check out more business tips on hiring remote freelancers.
+You’ll find plenty of best practices that you can apply to your business today.

 Emily Bell has worked in digital marketing for seven years, tackling projects for a wide variety of tech and PR companies, as well as a few of Amazon’s top third-party sellers.
 Her work has appeared in Entrepreneur, Influencive, Addicted2Success, Forbes, and around the web.